osmfj/tileman/README.md

 Here is a repository to maintain tile.openstreetmap.jp tile cache/tile server.
 It uses following technologies.

-- Nginx Web server (tested nginx v1.2.6 + lua-module 0.7.19)
+- Nginx Web server (tested on nginx v1.4.0 + lua-module 0.8.1)
   we provide PPA for ubuntu user.
 You need to select nginx-extras package.

-- Tirex, rendering backend
+- Tirex, rendering backend 0.4.1

 - PostGIS/postgresql 9.1